StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 The policy can be made available to StackState and the StackState Agent in one of the following ways:

-* **If StackState and/or StackState Agent run on EC2 or EKS AND the Data Collection Account and Monitor Account are in the same AWS organization**:
+* **If StackState or StackState Agent run on EC2 or EKS AND the Data Collection Account and Monitor Account are in the same AWS organization**:
   * [Attach an IAM role to the EC2 instance or EKS pod](#iam-role-on-ec2-or-eks).
 * **In all other situations**:
   * StackState: Attach the policy to the user [configured when the AWS StackPack instance is installed](#install-the-aws-stackpack).